sta/websocket-sharp/README.md

 }
 ```

 The `WebSocket` class inherits the `System.IDisposable` interface, so you can use the `using` statement.
+And the WebSocket connection is closed with close status `1001` (going away) when the control leaves the `using` block.

 #### Step 3 ####